amcossu/Media-queries/README.md

-Exercice made for creating three different types of configuration of a web site using media queries.
+Three different types of configuration for a web site were made using media queries.